-The VMCAS application opens on June 5 during each application cycle, so it is open for 4 full months before the due date.
+The VMCAS application opens in June during each application cycle, so it is open for 4 full months before the due date.

 - The application fee must be paid at the time of submission or the application is considered incomplete.
 Application fees are calculated on the basis of the number of colleges to which you are applying.
 The fee is payable with MasterCard and Visa.

 - A minimum of 3 letters of reference must be submitted to VMCAS electronically.
 Illinois requires that